Provable Subspace Identification of Nonlinear Multi-view CCA: Preliminaries

-\paragraph{Canonicalization via Whitening.} whitening-induced canonicalization removes scale and within-view linear ambiguities, reducing the feasible set of representations to orthonormal directions in $L^2$.
+\paragraph{Canonicalization via Whitening.} Whitening removes scale and non-orthogonal within-view linear ambiguities, reducing the feasible set to orthonormal directions in $L^2$; the remaining ambiguity is orthogonal.
 Fix a view $i\in[N]$ and consider the whitened representation mapping $\tilde{\mathbf h}_i(\mathbf s_i)$.
-Let $\{\xi_{i,n}\}_{n \ge 1}$ denote a fixed orthonormal basis of the function space of $\tilde{\mathbf h}$.
+Let $\{\xi_{i,n}\}_{n\ge1}$ be a fixed orthonormal basis of $L^2(P_{\mathbf s_i})$ restricted to centered square-integrable functions.
+Since $\tilde{\mathbf h}_i$ is centered, the constant basis component is zero and is omitted from the expansion.
 Each component of $\tilde{\mathbf h}_i$ admits the following orthonormal basis expansion: for the component $j\in[d_{\mathcal Z}]$,

-where $\bm\alpha_{i,r}=[\alpha_{i,j,1},\cdots,\alpha_{i,j,\infty}]$ denotes the corresponding coefficient vector under the basis $\{\xi_{i,n}\}_{n \ge 1}$.
+where $\mathbf{c}_{i,j}=[c_{i,j,1},\cdots,c_{i,j,\infty}]$ denotes the corresponding coefficient vector under the basis $\{\xi_{i,n}\}_{n \ge 1}$.
 The whitening constraint is equivalent to the orthonormality of these coefficient vectors across components within the same view $i$:

-where $\delta_{rq}$ is the Kronecker-delta function, i.e., $\delta_{pq}=1$ iff $p=q$ and $0$ otherwise.
+where $\delta_{pq}$ is the Kronecker-delta function, i.e., $\delta_{pq}=1$ iff $p=q$ and $0$ otherwise.
 Whitening canonically enforces (i) decorrelation between representation components and (ii) unit normalization of each component in function space.
-Equivalently, the coefficient matrix $\mathbf A_i$ with rows $\bm\alpha_{i,r}^\top$ satisfies $\mathbf A_i\mathbf A_i^\top=\mathbf I$.
+Equivalently, the coefficient matrix $\mathbf C_i$ with rows $(\mathbf{c}_{i,1}^\top, \dots, \mathbf{c}_{i,d_{\mathcal Z}}^\top)$ satisfies $\mathbf C_i\mathbf C_i^\top=\mathbf I$.